usman-369/wallpapers/README.md

 **Static** — Right-click image → *Use Image As Desktop Picture*

-**Animated** — Use [HiDock](https://hidock.app/) or [Plash](https://github.com/sindresorhus/Plash) for video wallpapers.
+**Animated** — Use **HiDock** or **Plash** for video wallpapers.
 </details>

 ---

 ## 🎞️ Animated Wallpaper on Linux Mint (Cinnamon / Nemo)

-This repo includes `live_wallpaper.sh` — a script that uses `mpv` to play a video on the Nemo desktop window, turning it into a live wallpaper.
-It works by detecting the Nemo desktop window ID automatically using `xwininfo`, so no manual clicking required.
+This repo includes `live_wallpaper.sh`, a script that uses `mpv` to play a video on the Nemo desktop window, turning it into a live wallpaper.
+It works by automatically detecting the Nemo desktop window ID using `xwininfo`, so no manual clicking is required.

 **Dependencies:** `mpv` and `xwininfo` (part of `x11-utils`)